openwdl/wdl/SPEC.md

 The following attributes are considered "hints" rather than requirements.
 They are optional for execution engines to support.
 The purpose of reserving these attributes is to encourage interoperability of tasks and workflows between different execution engines.

-In WDL 2.0, these attributes will move to the new `hints` section.
+Note: in a future version of WDL, these attributes will move to a new `hints` section.

 <details>
 <summary>